Pedro Nuno Santos: Political positions

 Santos is one of the faces on the left wing of the PS, even attending the Avante!
-Festival, although he has already said in an interview that “before there was a left wing in the PS, today there is a small right wing.
+Festival.
+In an interview he said that "before there was a left wing in the PS, today there is a small right wing."
 Since the time he was JS leader, Santos has defended understandings between the parties of the Portuguese left.

-In December 2011, a PS Christmas dinner at White Castle, Santos suggested that Portugal could threaten not to pay its sovereign debt in those situations, and advocated that the government should question the demands of international creditors, including bankers Germans, or renegotiate the debt to save the Portuguese from the sacrifices of austerity.
-Ironically, he had been decorated two years earlier by the German Government itself.
+In December 2011, when Portugal was facing a sovereign debt crisis, in a PS Christmas dinner in Castelo de Paiva, Santos suggested that Portugal could threaten not to pay its sovereign debt in those situations, and advocated that the government should question the demands of international creditors, including German bankers, or renegotiate the debt to save the Portuguese from the sacrifices of austerity.